ccorcos/chetcorcos.com-2/README.md

 deploy with surge.sh

 - font (light and bold)
 - better colors

-- consistent headers for articles with links back to home page
 - previous and next article buttons
 - restore scroll position with push and pop state